-zip this folder and submit that file through sakai.
-If you worked with a partner, only one of you needs to submit it, but make sure both your names on it!
+zip this folder and submit that file through the submission mechanism on the course web page.
+If you worked with a partner, only one of you needs to submit it.

 Commenting and code style

 Your code should be commented appropriately (though you don't need to go overboard).
 The most important things: